-The Board of Directors is responsible for internal control in accordance with the Swedish Companies Act and the Code.
-According the Swedish Companies Act, the Corporate Governance Report shall include information about the most important elements of the company's system for internal control and risk management in conjunction with financial reporting.
+The Board of Directors is responsible for the company's internal control in accordance with the Swedish Companies Act and the Code.
+According the Swedish Companies Act, the Corporate Governance Report shall include information about the most important elements of the company's system for internal control and risk management regarding financial reporting.

-Rottneros' internal control structure is predominantly based on the COSO model, according to which reviews and assessments are made in the following areas: control environment, risk assessment, control activities, information, communication and follow-up.
+Rottneros' internal control structure is predominantly based on the COSO model, according to which reviews and assessments are made in the following areas: control environment, risk assessment, control activities, information, communication and monitoring.